-The Liverpool Mechanics' School of Arts
+The Liverpool Mechanics' Institute and School of Arts

-By 1840, the institution offered evening classes, lectures, a library and a boys' lower and higher school.
+By 1840, the Institute offered evening classes, lectures, a library and a boys' lower and higher school.
 By the 1850s, a School of Art was evolving out of the evening classes.
 In 1856, this diversity was recognised by another name change – The Liverpool Institute and School of Art.

 In 1905, Liverpool City Council took over the management of the secondary school in the Mount Street building.
 From then until its closure in 1985, the school was formally known as The Liverpool Institute High School for Boys.